-A novel e-learning tool to improve knowledge and awareness of pelvic radiotherapy late effects: qualitative responses amongst therapeutic radiographers.
+A novel e-learning tool to improve knowledge and awareness of pelvic radiotherapy late effects: Qualitative responses amongst therapeutic radiographers

-Oliver, Lauren Ann ORCID: 0000-0001-5816-5498, Porritt, Bridget ORCID: 0000-0003-2283-9168 and Kirby, Mike ORCID: 0000-0001-9765-5641
+Oliver, LA ORCID: 0000-0001-5816-5498, Porritt, B ORCID: 0000-0003-2283-9168 and Kirby, M ORCID: 0000-0001-9765-5641

-(2021) A novel e-learning tool to improve knowledge and awareness of pelvic radiotherapy late effects: qualitative responses amongst therapeutic radiographers.
-BJR open, 3 (1).
+(2021) A novel e-learning tool to improve knowledge and awareness of pelvic radiotherapy late effects: Qualitative responses amongst therapeutic radiographers BJR Open, 3 (1).
 20210036-.
+ISSN 2513-9878, 2513-9878

 Access the full-text of this item by clicking on the Open Access link.